03 Oct 5-Legged Journey to Marketing Magic

 The last leg of our journey is all about knowing when we are there.
 How do we know if we are successful?
 As you define your tactics think about how you will measure the success of that effort against the objectives you’ve aligned to.
 Measure often and don’t wait too long to adjust if something is not working.
 There are always alternate routes.
 Oh, and one last, important note.
 Make sure to celebrate achievements along the way.
 It will make the journey all the more magical.

 At The Marketing Posse we thrive on helping companies create marketing magic.
-If you need help getting started or navigating the planning process, please reach out or check out our upcoming 2019 planning course here.
+If you need help getting started or navigating the planning process, please reach out.
+We are here for you!
 The fall season is a great time of year for teams to have this dialogue and to create solid plans for the next year.